11.1. Overloaded Operators and friend Functions

 friend Functions

-This chapter also introduces a new keyword: friend. friend functions blur the line between member and non-member functions:
+This chapter also introduces the friend keyword that creates functions blurring the line between member and non-member functions:

 friend function rules